sdelaughter/LDAP-tools/README.txt

 Summary of currently included functions
 ---------------------------------------
-seconds_since_epoch
-	Return the number of seconds since the epoch (1/1/70) days_since_epoch
-	Return the integer number of days since the epoch (1/1/70) days_to_pwd_expiration
-	Determine number of days remaining until a user's password will expire generate_pwd
-	Generate a random password for a new user generate_ssha
-	Generate a SSHA version of a password generate_sambaNTPassword
-	Generate a Samba NT version of a password initialize
+initialize
 	Initializes a connection to an LDAP server, using the local server by default login